RoboJackets/robocup-software/doc/contributing.md

 7. Switch back to the radioFirmware branch with `git checkout radioFirmware`.
 You can now (optionally) delete the pathPlanningHotfix branch once the pull request has been accepted.
 8. Continue radio firmware development.
-If any more urgent problem arises, you can repeat steps 4-7.
+If any more urgent problems arises, you can repeat steps 4-7.
 9. Push the new radio firmware and submit a pull request.